top of page

 Our programs prove successful because of the dedication of our staff, volunteers, homeowners, sponsors, and community organizations.

 We are always looking for critical repair funding.
 We will determine eligibility, accept applications, and perform initial inspections when funds are available.
 We believe the critical repair program is a great way to revitalize neighborhoods.
-A $10,000 (subject to change) cap per household will be used for all repairs except roof replacement.

 Repairs